vdsm/virtual-dsm/readme.md

     ```

     Please note that this may reduce the write performance of the disk.

+* ### How do I add multiple disks?

+    To create additional disks, modify your compose file like this:

+    ```yaml
+    environment:
+      DISK2_SIZE: "32G"
+      DISK3_SIZE: "64G"
+    volumes:
+      - /home/example:/storage2
+      - /mnt/data/example:/storage3
+    ```

+  * ### How do I pass-through a disk?

+    It is possible to pass-through disk devices directly by adding them to your compose file in this way:

+    ```yaml
+    environment:
+      DEVICE2: "/dev/sda"
+      DEVICE3: "/dev/sdb"
+    devices:
+      - /dev/sda
+      - /dev/sdb
+    ```

+    Please note that the device needs to be totally empty (without any partition table) otherwise DSM does not always format it into a volume.

+    Do NOT use this feature with the goal of sharing files from the host, they will all be lost without warning when DSM creates the volume.

   * ### How do I increase the amount of CPU or RAM?